openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/infrastructure/ReadValue_6.rst

 the shape and the type inferred from the 1st input and returns an error otherwise, e.g. if ``variable_type`` is specified as dynamic, it means that any type for 1st input is allowed but if it is specified as f32, only f32 type is allowed.

-It is expected only one pair of ReadValue, Assign operations for each Variable in the network.
+It is expected only one pair of ReadValue, Assign operations for each Variable in the model.

 **Attributes**: